$66,052 annually. Includes a comprehensive benefits package.

 Description of Duties:

-The Clinical Documentation Improvement Specialist will review, abstract and analyze both inpatient and outpatient health records to ensure the documentation effectively reflects the severity of illness, co-morbidities, risk of mortality, and quality health measures set forth by CMS.
-They also collaborate with physicians, nurses, allied health practitioners, Case Management, and Coding Department to ensure accuracy and completeness of clinical information used for measuring and reporting physician and hospital outcomes.
-The Clinical Documentation Improvement Specialist also must utilize strong communication skills.
+The Clinical Documentation Improvement Specialist will validate the overall quality of completeness of the clinical documentation for patients at Roswell Park Comprehensive Cancer Center.
+They will review, abstract and analyze both inpatient and outpatient health records to ensure the documentation effectively reflects the severity of illness, co-morbidities, risk of mortality, and quality health measures set forth by CMS.
+They will also collaborate with physicians, nurses, allied health practitioners, Case Management, and Coding Department to ensure accuracy and completeness of clinical information used for measuring and reporting physician and hospital outcomes.
+The Clinical Documentation Improvement Specialist also must utilize strong communication skills, tact and diplomacy.

 Applicants must reference the Posting # when applying for this position.